derekbarber/derekbarber.ca/source/about/index.markdown

 four wonderful kids, 3 boys and 1 girl.
 Most spare moment that I'm not working, you'll probably find me spending time with them.

-I am also a Christian and that means in addition to reading technicals books I also enjoy theology discussions and spending a couple days at there local Benedictine Monastary, [Westminer Abbey](http://www.westminsterabbey.ca).
+I am also a Catholic Christian and that means in addition to reading technicals books I also enjoy theology discussions and spending a couple days at there local Benedictine Monastary, [Westminster Abbey](http://www.westminsterabbey.ca).

 If you find any of this interesting, I'd love to hear from you and so please [send me an email](mailto:derek@greylevel.com).